-But my picnics with the children have been simpler – fresh fruit from our weekend market haul, a fresh loaf of bread, and our favorite cheeses and charcuterie.
+But my picnics with the children have been simpler.
+We have fresh fruit from our weekend market haul, a fresh loaf of bread, and our favorite cheeses, and charcuterie.
 I nestle the goodies in the basket and leave the assembly for when we get to our shady spot.

 I like to think of shrubs as simple syrups on steroids – the fruit is macerated in sugar with a spike of vinegar, resulting in a syrup rich with layered flavors; all you need is a splash of club soda for a refreshing drink.
 In this case, I used a sparkling lemonade, which received eager thumbs up from the kids.

 Now, don’t you worry, I did not pack an alcoholic cocktail for the kids.
 But if I had not been driving, I would have considered bringing the rum for mine.
-Back at home, I enjoyed the grown up version of the Blackberry Shrub Lemonade by adding a good splash of rum.
+When I got back home, I enjoyed the grown-up version of the Blackberry Shrub Lemonade by adding a good splash of rum.
 It brought the whole drink to another level.
 If I had a home with a wrap-around porch and rocking chairs, this is what I would carry in my hand as I rocked to the tune of summer cicadas at sunset.

 More Summer Beverages